Home > Sunglasses

 Bridge Width

 The bridge width refers to the distance between the two lenses.
 It’s the part of the sunglasses where the frame rests on your nose.
-The bridge width affects the overall fit and comfort of the sunglasses depending on the width of your nose bridge.
+The bridge width affects the overall fit and comfort of the sunglasses depending on the width and profile of your nose bridge.

 Lens Height/Width